 Call Karin at (530) 628-4206 or email her: karin at thewatershedcenter dot com

 Marie Buell – GIS Specialist and Forestry Technician

 Marie is the Watershed Center’s GIS specialist.
 She creates and manages GIS mapping layers for all of our projects as well as performs technical field work like monitoring, and timber marking.
 Her interest in natural sciences led her to join the Watershed Center team and her wide variety of skills and interests makes her a real asset to the organization.
 Marie has a degree in soil science from Humboldt State University.

 Call Marie at (530) 628-4206 or email her: marie at thewatershedcenter dot com

-Michelle Medley-Daniel - Project and Development Coordinator
+Michelle Medley-Daniel – Program Manager for Networks and Development

 Call Michelle at (530) 628-4206 or email her at: michelle at thewatershedcenter dot com